 It’s not always easy to read someone’s tone in emails, and, despite our best efforts, messages can be misinterpreted.
 Sometimes, recording a video is easier and faster than writing a long message.

-Encourage your team to adopt screen capture software like Loom and Vidyard’s GoVideo to record quick messages about projects.
+Encourage your team to adopt screen capture software like Loom and Vidyard to record quick messages about projects.

 Video conferencing

-Did you know that 87% of remote workers feel more connected thanks to video conferencing?
-Video conferencing software like Zoom makes it easy to hold remote meetings and help your team stay connected.
-Use videos for weekly catch-up meetings, monthly training sessions, or regular project meetings.
+Video conferencing software simplifies remote meetings and helps your team stay connected.
+Use videos for weekly catch-up meetings, monthly training sessions, or regular project updates.

 And, unlike in-person meetings, you can record, store, and share each meeting so people who couldn’t attend can watch later and benefit, too.

-With team members spread across the globe, differing timezones can be a challenge.
-However, it can also be an asset, because it means you have a group working almost around the clock.
+With team members spread across the globe, differing time zones can be a challenge.
+However, it can also be an asset, because it means you have a group working practically around the clock.

-Let’s say your US-based copywriter wraps up the copy for your latest promo at 11 p.m.
+Let’s say your U.S.-based copywriter wraps up the copy for your latest promo at 11 p.m.
 PST on the 17th.
 Your Singapore-based designer can then work on it during their day and get it back to you the morning of the 18th.
-You can use tools like World Time Buddy to help everyone stay on the same page.
+You can use tools like World Time Buddy to help everyone keep their hours straight.

 Transparency is imperative in a virtual team.
 You need to have procedures in place to ensure the group can locate crucial information when necessary, even if they weren’t part of the original conversation.

 One of the most valuable aspects of remote work is the documentation of all communications.
-I recommend putting some guidelines in place to make these communications easily accessible.
+I recommend putting some guidelines into place to make these communications easily accessible.

 Example guidelines: